 If you are paying for your courses with student loans, you must complete your 3-credit courses within 4 months, and your 6-credit courses within 8 months.

 Some of AU’s graduate programs use an online grouped study format.
 Students in these courses augment their studies with online group discussions and learning activities.
-Online grouped study courses are usually 13 weeks long and start in May, September or January.
-There are no extensions for these courses.
+Online grouped study courses are usually 13 - 15 weeks long and start in May, September or January.